github/GitHub-for-Startups-HQ/README.md

 </details>

- ## Program Engagement
+ ## Program Resources and Events
 Our startup program mixes in person education and networking events, live and pre-recorded content, and much more.
 You can always keep up with what's going on by looking out for our monthly newsletter, as well as any emails you recieve from startups@github.com.
 We do our best to make sure any email you recieve from us is beneficial in some capacity, so don't send us to spam! 😊

 📓 **Would you like to be featured?**

-From full platform GitHub stories, sponsored by our global marketing team, to joining us for one of our podcasts or short form videos, we'd love the opportunity to get to know you, your teams, and your companies much better.
-Help us identify you by using [THIS](https://docs.google.com/forms/d/1GQpwao5YRfDXnSoNbWEBzVatFTdh4zqXv5Xvgl0Uwa4/prefill) form.
-Fill it out for us and our team will get back to you as soon as we can.
+From GitHub customer case studies, sponsored by our global marketing team, to joining us for one of our podcasts or short form videos, we'd love the opportunity to get to know you, your teams, and your companies much better.
+To get started, you can express interest using [THIS](https://docs.google.com/forms/d/1GQpwao5YRfDXnSoNbWEBzVatFTdh4zqXv5Xvgl0Uwa4/prefill) form and our team will review.
+Note: Filling this out does not guarantee that we'll be able to feature your startup.
+However, if we think there is a fit, our team will be sure to reach out!

-📆 **Program Engagement Calendar**
+📆 **Program Event Calendar**

 Keep up with our team's whereabouts by **subscribing** to our [GitHub for Startups calendar](https://lu.ma/githubforstartups) powered by Luma.

 🚸 **Want to host a startup community event at GitHub HQ??**

 We'd love to support the startup community by hosting events at any of our HQ offices around the globe.
-Reach out the the startup team at startups@github.com and let us know how we can support you in furthering tech in your commnunities.
+Reach out to amalebranche@github.com and let us know how we can support you in furthering tech in your commnunities.

  ## Partner Offers
+  See a list of exclusive deals and offers from other top startup programs.
  <details><summary> 👇 Drop Down
  </summary>